If you enjoy coffee, you’ve probably heard about Lungo coffee. The Ristretto, Doppio and now the Lungo are just variations of Espresso.

 Lungo vs Americano

-Lungo is made by pulling a longer espresso shot with additional hot water.
-Americano, on the other hand, is made by brewing a regular espresso shot and then adding hot water afterward.
+Both Lungo and Americano are diluted versions of espresso, but there are differences in the taste and texture of both drinks.
+Lungo is made by pulling a longer espresso shot with additional hot water while Americano is made by brewing a regular espresso shot and then adding hot water on top.

 Also Read: What is Gran Lungo Nespresso